jmecom/capable/docs/caps.md

 So if you don’t have a `Console`, you cannot call `println`.
 The compiler will reject it.

+### 3) Capability kinds and attenuation rules

+Capability types use the same move kinds as other structs:

+- `capability struct` defaults to **affine** (move-only, drop OK).
+- `linear capability struct` means **must be consumed** on all paths.
+- `copy capability struct` means **unrestricted** (only use this for caps you truly want to duplicate).

+Attenuation is enforced by method shape:

-For one-way attenuation, any method that returns a capability must take `self` by value.
-Methods that take `&self` cannot return capabilities.
+- Any method that returns a capability must take `self` by value.
+- Any method that takes `&self` cannot return a capability.

 ### 3) Root authority comes from `RootCap`
 The entrypoint receives a root capability: